milostomic/implementation-guides/netverify/netverify-web-v4.md

 #### Optional postMessage communication

-You can handle messages from the Netverify Web Client using the same method as described in [Optional iFrame Logging](#optional-iframe-logging).
+You can handle messages from the ID Verification Web Client using the same method as described in [Optional iFrame Logging](#optional-iframe-logging).

 You will need to register a postMessage handler and put the relevant code sections in the `PostMessageHandler` class as in the example mentioned below.